say4n/skalar-task/README.md

 # instructions

+## step 0: generate a personal access token for GitHub API

+- head over to https://github.com/settings/tokens and generate a new access token with no scopes
+- edit `API_KEY` in `backend/app.js` with your API key

-## backend
+## step 1: backend

-Navigate to the backend folder and execute `npm start`.
-This will start the backend server while will listen at port 8000.
+navigate to the backend folder and execute `npm start`. this will start the backend server while will listen at port 8000.

-## frontend
+## step 2: frontend

-Navigate to the frontend folder and execute `npm start`.
-This will open a browser tab with the frontend.
+navigate to the frontend folder and execute `npm start`. this will open a browser tab with the frontend.

+## author

+@say4n